 As part of our cash management process, we may enter into tri-party reverse repurchase agreements and other short-term investments, some of which may be with Cantor.
-As of December 31, 2022, we had no reverse repurchase agreements outstanding.
+As of both December 31, 2021 and September 30, 2022, we had no reverse repurchase agreements outstanding.